 The dashboard can be found at https://chromeperf.appspot.com/report.

 The dashboard displays a list of search boxes.
 The placeholder names are relics from the days when Chrome infrastructure was still using BuildBot.
-Since they are not relevant to Fuchsia infrastructure, we map our own data into these fields with the following scheme:
+Since they are not relevant to Fuchsia infrastructure, Fuchsia data is mapped to these fields with the following scheme:

 Test suite== the name of the benchmark suite.

 Bot== A Fuchsia LUCI builder that has run the benchmark at least once.

 Subtest== The name of the test case in your benchmark suite.